 Repeating from my last blog (but it is very important and worth a second post):

-Some nasty advice is given, even among heating contractors who do not know any better, that you can use the emergency heat setting on your thermostat and “give the heat pump a break when the weather gets cold”.
+Some nasty advice is given, even among heating contractors who do not know any better, that you should use the emergency heat setting on your thermostat and “give the heat pump a break when the weather gets cold”.
 Well take it from me.
 This switch named “em. ht.” is misnamed.
-It has nothing to do with getting extra heating capacity or being a cold day setting.
+It has nothing to do with getting extra heating capacity or being a special setting for a cold day.
 It should be named, “DOUBLE OR TRIPLE MY BILLS!”
 When you switch to “em. ht.”, you turn off your heat pump and now the more expensive backup furnace (toaster coils) are heating your home at two to three times the cost.
 Don’t do this!
 Allow the heat pump to run and love it.
 New heat pumps are very efficient and they are designed to run non stop when you need it most so your heating bill is normal.
 Even older heat pumps are much better than the electric furnace.

 If your heat pump is too old, then its ability to move heat may be less than what it should be.
 Call Precision Comfort Systems, your Central Indiana heat pump specialists, to evaluate your current heat pump.
 We can tune it up or eventually replace it so you are getting the most from the current heat pump technology.